sjtuytc/betapose/README.md

-Ôªø
 #	Estimating 6D Pose From Localizing Designated Surface Keypoints
-This is the demo code for reviewing.
 Please refer to our paper for detailed explanation.
-Due to the limited size of supplementary, we do not provide our processed dataset and trained models but we will soon make all of them available.
 In the following, `ROOT` refers to the folder containing this README file.
-## ‚Ö†.
-Installation
+## ¢Ò. Installation
 1. All the codes are tested in Python, CUDA 8.0 and CUDNN 5.1.
 2. Install [pytorch 0.4.0](https://github.com/pytorch/pytorch) and other dependencies.
 3. Download LineMod dataset [here](http://ptak.felk.cvut.cz/6DB/public/datasets/hinterstoisser/).
 Only folders called models and test are needed.
 Put them in `DATAROOT/models` and `DATAROOT/test` where `DATAROOT` can be any folder you'd like to place LineMod dataset.
-## ‚Ö°.
-Designate Keypoints
+## ¢Ú. Designate Keypoints
 **You can skip this step since we have provided designated keypoints files in '$ROOT/1_keypoint_designator/assets/sifts/'**.
 1. The related code is in `$ROOT/1_keypoint_designator/`.
 	```bash